Looking for God in Messy Places: A Book About Hope

-Here are some kind words about my writing:
+Here are some kind words about his writing:

 “Jake Owensby’s A Resurrection-Shaped Life took my breath away—each personal story, each story from the Bible, and each story of our conflicted days proclaims the truly good news that healing, freedom, justice, and joy can be learned by walking the way of Jesus.
 There are myriad books on following Jesus, but none like this one.
 Every page sings with intelligence, insight, and inspiration.
 It made me remember what kind of human I long to be—and why I can’t quit Jesus.
 Read A Resurrection-Shaped Life and fall in love again with God—and with hope.” —Diana Butler Bass, author of Grateful